eliorabaev/CyberSecurityDowngrade/README.md

    - Secure storage in localStorage
    - Automatic inclusion in API request headers
    - Session termination on logout

+#### Password Reset Process
+The system implements a secure three-step password reset flow:

+1. **Email Request (Step 1)**:
+   - User submits email address
+   - System generates a secure SHA-1 verification code
+   - Code is stored with a 20-minute expiration time
+   - In development mode, code is displayed in console
+   - In production mode, code is sent via email

+2. **Code Verification (Step 2)**:
+   - User submits verification code
+   - Backend validates code against stored token
+   - Token must be unexpired and unused
+   - Authorization to reset password granted only after verification

+3. **Password Reset (Step 3)**:
+   - User submits new password with verified token
+   - Password is validated against security policy
+   - Token is marked as used after successful reset
+   - User receives confirmation of successful reset

 ### Data Security